johannschopplich/nuxt-kql/docs/config/index.md

      * Log verbose errors to the console if a query fails *
      * @remarks
      * This will log the full query to the console.
-Depending on the length of the query, this could be a security risk.
+Depending on the content of the query, this could be a security risk.
      *
      * @default false
      */